-Assessment session/s must be planned for the Leader to perform the necessary rescues.
-Realistic scenarios should be set-up to evaluate the Leader's ability to assess the situation, make appropriate decisions throughout the rescue and maintain their responsibilities.
-It is likely that the assessment of criteria will be blended together through a range of practical scenarios and questioning.
+Assessment session/s must be planned for the Leaders to perform the necessary rescues.
+Realistic scenarios should be set-up to show the Leader's ability to assess the situation, make appropriate decisions throughout the rescue, and maintain their responsibilities.
+It is likely that the assessment of criteria are blended together through a range of practical scenarios and questioning.